vtexdocs/help-center-content/docs/tutorials/en/how-to-use-the-index-report.md

 ---
-title: How to use the Index Report
+title: 'How to use the Index Report'
 id: 4ikVpMhwByyS8sysaeOIm4
 status: CHANGED
 createdAt: 2017-07-04T13:10:40.431Z